RTXteam/RTX-KG2/README.md

 You will be prompted to enter the path to your AWS PEM file and the hostname of your AWS instance.
 The script should then initiate a `bash` session on the remote instance.
-Within that `bash` session, continue to follow the instructions for Option 1.
+Within that `bash` session, continue to follow the instructions for Option 1, starting at step (4).

 ### Option 3: in an Ubuntu container in Docker (UNTESTED, IN DEVELOPMENT)